 Getting your engine flushed

 Yes coolants, often called anti-freeze, do need to be changed.
-(If necessary, follow our step-by-step instructions to change the coolant in your car.)
 But flushes can damage your car.
 To understand this, consider that flushes are often sold as a way to rid your engine fluids of dirt and other contaminants.
 The problem is that flushes can also damage the car, causing seals to leak.
 Cars don’t need flushes unless you have driven through high water or in other extraordinary situations.
 Again, checking your owners’ manual comes in handy because a 1978 pick-up truck, for instance, may need a flush, depending on many factors.